All Episodes

 Who is the leader of that party?

-What kind of president of the United States will such a man be who waits for green lights from Rush Limbaugh before taking I wasn't waiting for me?
+What kind of president of the United States will such a man be who waits for green lights from Rush Limbaugh before taking waiting for me?

 Anyway, that's the Daily Beast, and it's another opportunity for us to take a brief time out.

-Hey, how about some other women that we could bring up to the stage during our war on women theme?
+Hey, how about some other women that we can bring up to the stage during our War on Women theme?

-Hillary Clinton, Elizabeth Edwards, Silda Spitzer, Huma Wiener.
+Hillary Clinton, Elizabeth Edwards, Sylda Spitzer, Huma Wiener.

 Bring Huma up there.